UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 * Type of controller:       Commercial
-* On board stepper drivers: Yes
+* On board stepper drivers: No
 * Support for rotary axis:  Yes
 * Software supported:       Lightburn